deepanshupal09/algorithmvisualzer/README.md

 - In graph section, each grid cell represents a node in a implicit graph.
 Each node has 4 adjacent node and the distance being 1 unit between them.

 # Algorithms Used
-1. SORTING Algortihms
+- Sorting Algortihms
     - Bubble Sort
     - Insertion Sort
     - Merge Sort
     - Heap Sort
     - Quick Sort
-2. GRAPH Algorithms
+- Graph Algorithms
     - Breadth-First Search
     - Depth-First Search
     - Djikstra's Algorithm